 Each year ELQ awards fellowships to law students slated to work with a public interest organization or in the public sector for the summer.
-The fellowships are awarded to second year students, who need not necessarily be a member of ELQ.
+The fellowships are awarded to first and second year students, who need not necessarily be a member of ELQ.

 The Tom Graff Summer Fellowship

 The Tom Graff Summer Fellowship is established by Antonio Rossmann, a graduate of Harvard Law School, the John and Elizabeth Boalt Lecturer at UC Berkeley School of Law teaching Land-Use Planning and Water Law, and a close friend and colleague of Tom Graff.
 This fund memorializes Tom Graff's lifelong contributions to the water law of California and the West, and his lifelong commitment to the development and education of law students to follow that example.